 Basic Option members can get up to $800 back for paying Part B premiums

 You pay your MA plan’s premium in most cases + the monthly Part B premium

 OPM does not contribute to your MA plan premium if you suspend FEHB Program coverage

 |Covers most medically necessary services & supplies.
 Does not cover acupuncture, hearing aids, dental care, routine exams & eye exams

 |Covers medically necessary services + many services Medicare does not cover

 Covers medically necessary services

-All members have access to FEP’s network that includes 95% of providers and 96% of hospitals in the U.S.
+All members have access to FEP’s network that includes over 1.7 million doctors and hospitals in the U.S.